shaik-zeeshan/simple-rag/README.md

 This use ollama for ai models and embedding and for the database we use chromadb

-[!IMPORTANT]
+> [!IMPORTANT]
-before do anything you must have ollama and chromadb installed on your machine [Ollama](https://ollama.com/) [Chromadb](https://docs.trychroma.com/getting-started)
+> Before do anything you must have ollama and chromadb installed on your machine [Ollama](https://ollama.com/) [Chromadb](https://docs.trychroma.com/getting-started)